Laotian society: Midland

-Lao Theung are socially, economically, and politically the most marginal group of the three ethnic classes.
-During the Second Indochina War, many Lao Theung supported the Neo Lao Hak Xat (Lao Patriotic Front—LPF; see Glossary), the political party of the Pathet Lao—or actively fought with the Pathet Lao.
-Ethnic differences and resentments against lowland Lao dominance likely stimulated some of this support, as did effective Pathet Lao recruitment activities in the remote eastern areas populated principally by Lao Theung groups.
-During the years immediately after 1975, Lao Theung cadre gained numerous mid-level positions in the new government, but later many were replaced by lowland Lao with greater technical training and experience.
-Provincial and district officials are more likely to be Lao Theung in provinces with pronounced minority populations, and geographical isolation and poor education are still barriers to the integration of all Lao minorities in national affairs.
-The traditional subsistence swidden agricultural societies of the Lao Theung, which involved little trade with other groups, led to a marginal economic existence for many villages in the 1990s.
-Numerous individual Lao Theung have adopted lowland behavioral patterns and successfully pass as lowland Lao, but prejudicial attitudes attributed to many lowland Lao continue to affect social and economic opportunities for many Lao Theung villages.
+During the Second Indochina War, some Lao Theung supported the Neo Lao Hak Xat (Lao Patriotic Front—LPF; see Glossary), the political party of the Pathet Lao—or actively fought with the Pathet Lao.
+Ethnic differences and resentments against lowland Lao dominance possibly stimulated some of this support, as did Pathet Lao recruitment activities in the eastern areas populated principally by Lao Theung groups.
+During the years after 1975, Lao Theung cadre gained some positions in the government, and later some were replaced by lowland Lao with greater technical training and experience.
+Some individual Lao Theung have adopted lowland behavioral patterns.